lowdanie/lowdanie.github.io/_posts/2020-04-16-efficient-search.md

 so in this case, $W = \begin{bmatrix} 0.833 & 0.167 \\\\ 0.833 & 0.167 \end{bmatrix}$ and $\mathbf{w} = \begin{bmatrix}0.833 & 0.167\end{bmatrix}$.
 As we mentioned earlier, the row matrix $\mathbf{w}$ is called the stationary distribution.

-Proving this theorem is outside the scope of this article, but if you are curious I suggest looking at chapter 11 of the excellent book [Introduction to Probability](http://www.dartmouth.edu/~chance/teaching_aids/books_articles/probability_book/book.html) by Grinstead and Snell.
+Proving this theorem is outside the scope of this post, but if you are curious I suggest looking at chapter 11 of the excellent book [Introduction to Probability](http://www.dartmouth.edu/~chance/teaching_aids/books_articles/probability_book/book.html) by Grinstead and Snell.

 ## Calculating the Stationary Distribution
 As we have seen, every regular Markov chain has a stationary distribution.
 This is great because once we know this distribution, we can predict the probability of landing in any state after a large number of iterations without actually having to simulate the chain.
 For instance, in our weather example we know that the probability of it being sunny in $1000$ days is $0.833$, regardless of what the weather is today.